BY Dr. Natasha Turner ND

 - HD Plant-Based Tip #1: A vegan or vegetarian diet is free of animal products – but it does not ensure freedom from food sensitivities that can contribute to immune imbalance, fatigue, inflammation, and more.
 The inclusion of corn, gluten and wheat as a permitted foods in a plant-based diet can be problematic for some.
 I highly recommend the Supercharged Hormone Diet 30 day detox diet as the best way to determine if these plant-based foods could be an issue for you.
 The detox involves the removal of allergenic and inflammatory foods for two weeks, and the re-introduction of them one at a time during the third week of the detox – while noting possible reactions and foods sensitivities.
 This is the most important part of any detox as it allows you to identify how foods they make you feel.

 - HD Plant-Based Tip #2: A completely plant-based diet must include protein supplements to ensure the minimum daily protein intake is met to maintain muscle mass.
 For non-active people this is 1.6 grams per kg of body weight, and more active people should aim for 2.0 to 2.2 grams per kg of body weight.
 This makes pea, hemp, or pumpkin seed protein powders a must.
 I suggest two shakes per day – and to rotate your protein sources daily to avoid sensitivities.
 For instance, this may look like having two hemp protein shakes on one day, and two pea-based protein shakes on the next.
+Some people also find that supplementing their diet with CBD oil and other hemp derivatives can have health boosting effects.
+To learn more about the potential therapeutic qualities of CBD oil go to myriamshopehemp.com.

 - HD Plant-Based Tip #3: Restrict your consumption of sources of legumes and grains (lentils, black beans, quinoa, rice, rye, buckwheat, etc.) to your evening meal.
 When starchy carbs such as these are consumed at breakfast, lunch or mid-afternoon it tends to increase cravings during the daytime or hunger after dinner, as well as weight gain.
 Meanwhile including one source of these, about the size of your fist in your evening meal, will improve cortisol and serotonin balance, which is important for sleep and stress reduction.
 Excess consumption of starchy carbs and low protein is what increases the risk of weight gain on vegan diets.